hoverinc/this_feature/README.md

 FeatureX.adapters = [FeatureX::Adapters::FlipperAdapter]
 ```

-This `adapters=` call will call the `.setup` method on the FlipperAdapter, which performs the Flipper initialization.
+This `adapters=` will internally call the `.setup` method on the FlipperAdapter, which performs the Flipper initialization.

 Then call `FeatureX.enabled?("flag name")`